Daoshi: Regulation and examinations

 As previously mentioned, in 1374, the Ming government banned all religions other than Buddhism and Taoism.
 This was good for Taoism, as it meant that it could continue to exist above ground, but this also brought with it much government regulation.
-That same year, an examination system was introduced, whereby wouldbe priests had to sit an exam in the capital, held once every three years.
+That same year, an examination system was introduced, whereby would-be priests had to sit an exam in the capital, held once every three years.
 Only those having sufficient knowledge of Taoist literature and who passed the test were licensed by the government as official priests.
 Upon passing, the newly qualified priests would receive a clerical certificate, which served as their state license to practise.